Toluna-IP/tolunaintegratedpaneldocs/dashboard/api/oneRoute.md

 ## Background

 Toluna offers a one-route option to register a new member and retrieve a number of surveys for the newly-created member using a single API call.
 Details of this call can be found below.
 Notably, the parameters included in the body of the call are identical to the parameter of the [Register Member API](membermanagement\v2\add.md) and [GetSurvey API](dashboard\api\getsurveys.md).

-Furthermore, this route can only register new members.
-Calling this route for existing members will cause an error.
-For existing members, please use the [Update Member API](membermanagement\v2\update.md) to update existing members and [GetSurvey API](dashboard\api\getsurveys.md) to retrieve invite links for an existing member.
+This route can be used for preexisting members.
+In the case of an existing member, any updates or changes made to the "NewIPMemberInfo" object will be ignored.
+If you would like to update an existing member, you must use the [Update Member API](membermanagement\v2\update.md).

 ## Request